 Contribution to Open Source projects is an awesome experience and can be rewarding.
-In the post Open Source – A New Hope, we’ve described what exactly are Open Source projects, and what are the benefits of participating in those.
 Due to the enormous number of projects to choose from and the variety of its sizes and technologies, it might be overwhelming to just start the contribution.
 This time we’ll provide an overview of how to join them, as it’s worth it!

 Ways to contribute

 It might seem like contributing to the projects is all about writing code.
 Nothing could be more wrong – there are plenty of different ways to help in Open Source projects – from writing the documentation to designing the architecture.
 We’ll get to that, but first let’s discuss some general ways to contribute – you can either create your project or join an existing one.
 It might seem like there are already projects solving every problem.
 But despite the variety of existing projects, there are still plenty of problems to solve.
 Additionally, many of the solutions are commercial ones.
 An idea to start a new project doesn’t have to be something unique or innovative – it can be just a free replacement of a paid software.
 Designing a new Open Source project requires considering at least some of the basic questions:

 - What problem(s) it solves?

 - What skills are required?

 - Who will use this solution?

 If you decide to go with an existing project it’s important to find one that suits you the most.
 Think about the projects that seem interesting to you and that you would like to use you (or maybe already using).
 You don’t need to focus on what exactly you’ll be doing there – the selection of a proper project is more important.
 You can look for projects simply on the web, or even directly on the services like GitHub or Bitbucket.
 After finding an interesting project make sure that:

 - The project meets the definition of Open Source (it has a license defined)

 - The project is still actively maintained (your contribution to the project that is not active anymore might be pointless as it might never be responded)